 After the first verification, our servers will periodically check your domain’s DNS records and update the status of your domain.
 It is important you keep the right verification code in your domain’s DNS settings and to quickly fix any DNS issues that come up.
 After your domain is all set up, if we detect missing DNS records, such as the verify record, we will warn you for a week before disabling your domain and its addresses.

-Once your domain is verified, you will be taken to the MX tab.
+Once your domain is verified, click Next to go to the MX tab (or come back to this page later and simply go directly to the MX tab).
 The mail exchanger (MX) record is vital for email operation: it tells the Internet which server(s) should receive your domain’s email.

 If you are setting up a new domain then go ahead and add the specified MX records to your n the control panel of your domain name registrar.